MinhLeeBtaskee/btaskee-challenge/README.md

 ---

 ### Step 5: Final Touches and Documentation (0.5 Hour)
-- **Code Review**: Ensure clean code, proper TypeScript types, and React best practices.
+- **Code Review by yourself**: Ensure clean code, proper TypeScript types, and React best practices.
 - **Documentation**:
   - Add setup instructions (e.g., installing dependencies, running the app, and running tests).
   - Provide a brief explanation of your design decisions and technologies used.

 ---

-## Evaluation Criteria
-1. **Code Quality**:
-   - Clean, modular, and reusable components.
-   - Proper use of TypeScript for type safety.
-2. **Testing**:
-   - Sufficient unit test coverage.
-   - Functional E2E tests for core flows.
-3. **Functionality**:
-   - All features implemented accurately.
-   - Tasks persist across page reloads.
-4. **Documentation**:
-   - Clear setup instructions in the README file.
-5. **Attention to Detail**:
-   - Edge cases handled (e.g., empty tasks, duplicate tasks).
-   - User-friendly and responsive UI.

----

-## Extra Credit (Optional Tasks)
-1. **Dark Mode Toggle**:
-   - Add a dark mode toggle using React Context or simple state.
-2. **Task Prioritization**:
-   - Allow users to set task priority (e.g., high, medium, low) and sort tasks accordingly.
+**Ask our if you have any problems, or questions about this challenge.
+Fighting!**